ORF-4450/PracticeFMS/docs/Quickstart.md

 When prompted, enter the team number for each alliance station, or leave it blank if there is no team there.

 ## Step 3: Connect Driver Stations.
-Make sure every Driver Station is connected to the network, and press enter when prompted to start connecting Driver Stations.
-This process will run until all Driver Stations are connected with robots.
+Press enter when prompted to start connecting Driver Stations.
+This process will run until all Driver Stations and robots are connected to the network.
 You can cancel this process by closing the program.

 ## Step 4: Start the Match
 When prompted, press Enter to start a match countdown and to trigger sending the Game Specific String to the Driver Stations.
 The match will then run like normal, with the defaults of a 3-second countdown, followed by a 15 second Autonomous period, followed by a 3-second pause, followed by 135 seconds of Teleoperated period.